Homepage 1

 You can ask the vicar of your parish what he would think suitable, different countries have different ideas.
 The candle you use however must be white, and not too big, you can get these from your local Christian shop, maybe even the Salvation Army shops.

-member to ask Mum or Dad to help with the hole for the candle.
+Remember to ask Mum or Dad to help with the hole for the candle.

 Here are six little penguins made out of aubergines, with those little eyes.
 Here are a few other vegetable animals.

-imagination, let me know how you get on.
+try to use your imagination, let me know how you get on.

 You could take a photo and email it to me.